-285 Clarendon (201 Beacon) is located on the SE corner of Beacon and Clarendon, with 180 Beacon to the North, 273-279 Clarendon to the South, across Alley 420, 199 Beacon to the east, and 278 Clarendon to the west, across Clarendon.
+285 Clarendon (201 Beacon) is located on the SE corner of Beacon and Clarendon, with 180 Beacon to the north, across Beacon, 273-279 Clarendon to the south, across Alley 420, 199 Beacon to the east, and 278 Clarendon to the west, across Clarendon.

 285 Clarendon (201 Beacon) was built ca. 1864 as the home of banker and stockbroker Thomas Handasyde Perkins, III, and his wife Elizabeth Jones (Chadwick) Perkins.
 They previously had lived at 17 Mt.
 Vernon and, before that, at 116 Beacon.
 As originally built, the entrance was on Beacon with the address of 201 Beacon.
 In 1915, it was remodeled and the entrance was moved to Clarendon, after which the house was given the address of 285 Clarendon.

 The land for 285 Clarendon (201 Beacon) was purchased from Francis E. Parker, a lawyer, on January 27, 1863, by Christopher C. Chadwick and William Warren Tucker, trustees of a trust established on July 9, 1855, to manage property inherited by Elizabeth (Chadwick) Perkins from her father, Ebenezer Chadwick, for her benefit and the benefit of her children.
 The lot was part of a larger parcel originally acquired from the Commonwealth of Massachusetts on May 2, 1860, by Norman Munson.
 Norman Munson and his partner, George Goss, were the contractors responsible for filling the Commonwealth’s Back Bay lands.

 Click here for an index to the deeds for 285 Clarendon (201 Beacon), and click here for further information about the land between the south side of Beacon and Alley 420, from Berkeley to Clarendon.